openmeterio/openmeter/docs/event-ingestion.md

 }
 ```

-OpenMeter will track the usage value for the time window and cusomer as:
+OpenMeter will track the usage value for the time window and customer as:

 ```sh
 windowstart   = "2023-01-01T00:00"